amitxv/PC-Tuning/docs/post-install.md

 - The ``High precision event timer`` device in Device Manager uses IRQ 0 on the majority of AMD systems and consequently conflicts with the ``System timer`` device which also uses IRQ 0.
 The only way that I'm aware of to resolve this conflict is to disable the parent device of the ``System timer`` device which is ``PCI standard ISA bridge`` by disabling the ``msisadrv`` driver (edit the config)

-- Use the command below to prevent the [Software Protection service attempting to register a restart every 30s](/media/software-protection-error.png) while services are disabled.
-I'm not sure what the problematic service is, but online sources point to Task Scheduler
+- Use the command below to prevent the Software Protection service attempting to register a restart every 30s while services are disabled [[1](/media/software-protection-error.png)].
+I'm not sure what the problematic service is, but online sources point to Task Scheduler [[1](https://learn.microsoft.com/en-us/troubleshoot/windows-server/deployment/failed-schedule-software-protection)] [[2](https://superuser.com/questions/1501559/failed-to-schedule-software-protection-service-for-re-start-at-2119-10-19t1807)]

     ```bat
     reg add "HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\SoftwareProtectionPlatform" /v "InactivityShutdownDelay" /t REG_DWORD /d "4294967295" /f